Thai Airways International Flight 261: Factors leading to stall

-In all of the flight crew's attempts to approach Surat Thani, the pilots always saw the runway at their right side rather than at the front side.
-This was caused by the placement of the VOR (used as an approach aid by the airport), which was located at the left side of the runway rather than at the middle of the runway (at track 225 degree).
-In Flight 261, the pilots were on track 215 degree with a visibility of less than 2,000 meters.
+In all of the flight crew's attempts to approach Surat Thani, the pilots always saw the runway to their right rather than ahead.
+This was caused by the placement of the VOR (used as an approach aid by the airport), which was located at the left side of the runway (track 225 degree).
+Flight 261 was on a 215 degree track with visibility less than 2,000 m.
 As such, the pilots were able to see the runway only if they had passed the runway centreline.
 In all of their attempts to land, they were too far left of the runway.
-It was a difficult approach for the pilots and this might have explained why the flight had gone through multiple go-around attempts.
-Additionally, the pilots were not familiar with non-precision approach.
+It was a difficult approach for the pilots and this might explain why the flight had gone through multiple go-around attempts.
+Additionally, the pilots were not familiar with this non-precision approach.